Alaska47/HackTheVote-2016-Writeups/crypto/250-Best-RSA/README.md

 	BinaryWrite["flag.gif", IntegerDigits[m, 256]]
 	Close["flag.gif"]

-We see a picture of Trump with the Chinese flag in the background, and the flag l33tly displayed (though we didn't solve it in the l33t manner):
+We see a picture of Trump with the Chinese flag in the background, and the flag l33tly displayed:

 ![flag](https://github.com/Alaska47/HackTheVote-2016-Writeups/blob/master/crypto/250-Best-RSA/flag.gif)